nikitavoloboev/data/docs/programming-languages/elixir/phoenix.md

 - [A Guide to Phoenix LiveView Assigns (2022)](https://blog.appsignal.com/2022/06/14/a-guide-to-phoenix-liveview-assigns.html)
 - [LiveView in Rust](https://github.com/njaremko/liveview-rust)
 - [AbsintheGraphqlWS](https://github.com/geometerio/absinthe_graphql_ws) - Add graphql-ws websocket transport for Absinthe.
+- [Rummage.Phoenix](https://github.com/annkissam/rummage_phoenix) - Support framework for Phoenix that can be used to manipulate Phoenix collections and Ecto models with Search, Sort and Paginate operations.